Ahmedsaed/simple_shell/README.md

 - `check_memory`: This recipe checks for memory leaks and errors using Valgrind.
 It requires the `Valgrind` program to be installed.

 - `all`: This is a special recipe that gets called when no arguments are being passed to `make`.
 This recipe will run `clear_screen check_style build run_tests check_memory check_forbidden_functions`.
-This means typing `make` in terminal will run these recipes in order.
+This means that typing `make` in the terminal will run these recipes in order.

 - `check_forbidden_functions`: This recipe checks if any forbidden function is used in any C file in the project.